 Haptics for VR/AR/MR includes the perceptions of touch and all the technologies to recreate digital touch sensations.
 There are a lot and not all of them are useful for XR use cases.
 Haptics for extended reality can enhance your XR experience if it is used properly.

 If done right, haptics for extended reality can increase user engagement and immersion, as well as the sense of presence.
-It can also decrease user fatigue and dizziness caused by an imbalance of perceptions between reality and virtual world.
+It can also decrease user fatigue and dizziness caused by an imbalance of perceptions between reality and the virtual world.
 It impacts positively effectiveness, for example for XR training.

 To be more practical, we can illustrate the theory with use cases of haptics for VR/AR/MR. There are five generic ones: